neverfap-deluxe/nfd-discord/README.md

 - `CREATE DATABASE nfd_discord;`
 - `CREATE USER nfd WITH ENCRYPTED PASSWORD 'nfd';`
 - `GRANT ALL PRIVILEGES ON DATABASE nfd_discord TO nfd;`

+TODO: Put social links in some of the messages.
+As in, join our facebook and our twitter account
+TODO: Maybe have automated messages which advertises the socials